 Explore how Golden Rice could reach those most in need

 IRRI is now collecting information to develop strategies to ensure that Golden Rice could reach farmers and consumers.
-If Golden Rice is found to be safe and efficacious, IRRI and its partners will work together to introduce Golden Rice as another food-based approach to improve vitamin A status.
+If approved by national regulators and found to be safe and efficacious, IRRI and its partners will work together to introduce Golden Rice as another food-based approach to improve vitamin A status.
 A sustainable delivery program will also be implemented to ensure that Golden Rice is acceptable and accessible in vitamin A deficient communities.

 International Rice Research Institute (IRRI)

-IRRI is a nonprofit independent research and training organization, the largest in the world focused on rice.
-It develops new rice varieties and rice crop management techniques to help address poverty and hunger and improve the health of rice farmers and consumers while ensuring rice production is environmentally sustainable.
+As the world’s largest nonprofit independent research and training organization IRRI develops new rice varieties and crop management techniques to address poverty and hunger and improve the health of rice farmers and consumers in a sustainable manner.